New Expanded Programme

 - Other hazard/disaster related disciplines

-Eligible programmes also include an MBA with a Major in risk management and/or insurance or a related field.
+- MBA with a major in risk management and/or insurance or a related field

-Applicants must be holders of a First Class or Upper Second Class Honours bachelor’s degree (or have a GPA of at least 3.0) in an area related to disaster risk management, environmental management, geography/geology, engineering, actuarial science or a related discipline and have some work experience.
+Applicants must be holders of a First Class or Upper Second Class Honours bachelor’s degree (or have a GPA of at least 3.0) in an area related to disaster risk management, environmental management, geography/geology, engineering, actuarial science or a related discipline.
+Preference may be given to candidates who have some work or volunteer experience in a related field.